Your Analyst for Midstream & Dividend Cashflow

 Take-or-Pay Contracts

 The gold standard in midstream.
 Under take-or-pay agreements, the shipper commits to pay for a minimum volume of capacity whether they use it or not.
 These contracts typically run 10–20 years and provide a floor under revenues regardless of commodity prices or production levels.
 Major interstate pipelines like those operated by Enterprise Products Partners and Energy Transfer derive a large portion of revenue from take-or-pay arrangements.
+Think of them like lease agreements on real estate — the tenant pays rent whether or not they fully use the space.

 Fee-Based Contracts

 The shipper pays a fixed fee per unit of volume transported, processed, or stored.
 While revenue varies with throughput volumes, there is no direct commodity price exposure.
 Fee-based revenue now represents 80–90% of cashflows for most investment-grade midstream operators, up from roughly 50–60% a decade ago.
+This shift toward fee-based models has been one of the most significant positive transformations in the sector.

 Percent-of-Proceeds (POP)